 Segment 3: The Tyre Kickers at 60%

 People who will more than likely never buy from you, they don’t really open your emails and you can forget about trying to call them.
-We need to encourage this percentage to at least open your emails and get them to follow your Facebook page, and maybe encourage them to share what you have to offer and help share and spread the word of your business at least.
+We need to encourage this percentage.
+To at least open your emails and get them to follow your Facebook page.
+Maybe encourage them to share what you have to offer and help share and spread the word of your business at least.

 This segment could make up 60-70% of your list.